straut12/sj4u-gh/_pages/ref/linux/vnc-ssh.md

 **Detailed Steps**
 **Creating the Pair of Private/Public Keys on your PC/Client Side**
-* RSA type SSH keys are what worked best for me with Raspberry Pi so the rest of this page will be referring to RSA type.
+* RSA type SSH keys are what worked best for me with Raspberry Pi

 * You can run ```$ ls -al ~/.ssh ``` to see if you already have an existing key.
 * If there is an **id_rsa.pub** and **id_rsa** then you already have keys.
 Assuming you haven't already used it, the **id_rsa.pub** can be copied to a remote host for ssh key authentication.
 However if you've already used that key for another account you'll need to follow the steps below to create a new pair and give them a different name.